Analyzing Email Services Abused for Business Email Compromise

 From our observations, BEC attacks don’t only target high-profile users but also any employee that can be found on social media networks with significant personal information published (such as LinkedIn).
 These pieces of information can be used to spoof employees and partners, and cause significant financial damage to businesses.

-As we observed professional email services being used for BEC attacks, we believe BEC actors will keep adopting new services and tools to optimise their operations flow as email services try to optimise services for their legitimate users.
+As we observed professional email services being used for BEC attacks, we believe BEC actors will keep adopting new services and tools to optimize their operations flow as email services try to optimize services for their legitimate users.
 Targets in the Americas and Europe will continue to be targeted as sources of profit for these scams and will likely continue as companies see remote work becoming more mainstream, whether it be for their own operations or their managed service providers’ (MSPs).
 Companies and employees will have to keep their guard up to mitigate the risks from BEC and other email-based scams:

 - Educate and train employees.
 Deflect company intrusions through continuous InfoSec education.
 All company personnel — from the CEO to rank-and-file employees — must be aware of the various techniques and kinds of scams, and the procedure to follow when they encounter an attack attempt.

 - Confirm requests using other channels.
 Avoid clicking on embedded links or directly replying to the email addresses used in the email.
-Exercise caution by following a verification system amongst employees who handle sensitive information, such as multiple personnel sign-off or additional verification protocols.
+Exercise caution by following a verification system among employees who handle sensitive information, such as multiple personnel sign-off or additional verification protocols.

 - Scrutinize all emails.
 Be wary of irregular emails with suspicious content such as unknown and dubious sender emails, domain names, writing styles, and urgent requests.
 Report suspicious emails to the respective security and InfoSec teams for analysis, tracking, and blocking.